MicrosoftDocs/memdocs/memdocs/intune/apps/intune-without-gms.md

 ### For users in mainland China

 Because the Google Play Store is currently not available in mainland China, Android devices must obtain apps from Chinese app marketplaces.
-For more information, see Installing the Intune Company Portal app in mainland China.
+For more information, see [Install the Company Portal app in mainland China](../user-help/install-intune-company-portal-android-china.md).

 ## Limitations of Intune device administrator management when GMS is unavailable